reactiveui/ReactiveUI.SourceGenerators/README.md

 ```

 ### TODO:
-- Add ObservableAsProperty to generate from a IObservable creating a property and the property helper wired to the Observable.
+- Add ObservableAsProperty to generate from a IObservable method with parameters.